DEVELOPING SKILLS AND SUPPORTING QUALITY DEMENTIA CARE IN THE ACUTE ENVIRONMENT - 2020/1

 The assessment strategy is designed to provide students with the opportunity to demonstrate their understanding of dementia and service delivery and analyse practice changes to inform and improve quality of dementia care.

 Thus, the summative assessment for this module consists of:

 - The aim of the module is to invite participants to critically review their own and their organisation's practices to change cultures of dementia care within acute care.
-The module is designed to enhance knowledge and increase understanding to enable participants to improve the delivery of person centred dementia care in an acute setting and idenitfy changes in practice
+The aim is to equip staff with the knowledge and increased understanding to enable them to improve the delivery of person centred dementia care in an acute setting and deliver changes in practice.

 |1||Critically reflect on own area of practice and evaluate the need for service improvement||C|

 |2||Understand the underpinning philosophy of person-centred dementia care||C|

 |3||Using a holistic approach demonstrate knowledge and understanding of the dementia journey||K|